 Research published today sheds light on the extent to which immigration detainees are denied access to justice.
-The survey, collected by charity Bail for Immigration Detainees (BID), is the only data collected on the availability of legal advice and representation in immigration detention.
+The survey, collected by Bail for Immigration Detainees (BID), is the only data collected on the availability of legal advice and representation in immigration detention.

 BID spoke to 103 detainees being held in Immigration Removal Centres (IRCs) across the country.
 The results are striking.
 Only 50% of detainees held in immigration detention currently have a legal representative, and of those, only 61% of those have a legal aid solicitor.

 The situation is even worse for people held in prisons under immigration powers.
 Out of 50 detainees who had moved from prison to detention, only 3 had received immigration advice from a solicitor while in prison (6%).

 For those who booked an appointment with the legal aid solicitor in detention, two thirds had to wait more than a week, and just 20% received specific advice about their case.